-- Q. Use hardscape like gravel, flagstone, permeable pavers or blocks, pervious or porous concrete, or other noncombustible materials. - R. Limit combustible items such as outdoor furniture, planters, and other combustible items on top of decks. - S. Replace combustible fencing, gates, trellis, and arbors attached to the "Structure(s)" with noncombustible features. - T. Relocate garbage and recycling containers outside of this zone unless in a secured, fire-resistant enclosure or covered with a secured, fire-resistant material. - U. Relocate boats, RVs, vehicles, and other combustible items outside of this zone unless in a secured, fire-resistant enclosure or covered with a secured, fire-resistant material.

-(b) Inspection Criteria for Zone 1:

-- (1) All dead or dying grass, plants, shrubs, trees, branches, leaves, weeds, and pine needles have been removed from the Zone. - (2) All exposed firewood piles are located outside of Zone 1 unless they are completely covered in a fire-resistant material. - (3) No flammable vegetation and/or materials that could catch fire are located adjacent to or under combustible decks, balconies, and stairs. - (4) Ensure horizontal and vertical spacing among shrubs and trees is maintained using the "Fuel Separation" method, the "Continuous Tree Canopy" method or a combination of both to achieve defensible space clearance requirements. - (5) In both the Fuel Separation and Continuous Tree Canopy methods, the DSI will ensure the following standards apply: - a.
+- (8) Use hardscape like gravel, pavers, concrete, and other noncombustible materials. - (9) Limit combustible items such as outdoor furniture, planters, and other combustible items on top of decks. - (10)Replace combustible fencing, gates, trellis, and arbors attached to the "Structure(s)" with noncombustible features. - (11)Relocate garbage and recycling containers outside of this zone unless in a secured, fire resistant enclosure or covered with a secured, fire-resistant material. - (12) Relocate boats, RVs, vehicles, and other combustible items outside of this zone unless in a secured, fire resistant enclosure or covered with a secured, fire resistant material. - (b) Inspection Criteria for Zone 1: - (1) All dead or dying grass, plants, shrubs, trees, branches, leaves, weeds, and pine needles have been removed from the Zone. - (2) All exposed firewood piles are located outside of Zone 1 unless they are completely covered in a fire-resistant material. - (3) No flammable vegetation and items that could catch fire are located adjacent to or under combustible decks, balconies, and stairs. - (c) Inspection Criteria for Zone 2: - (1) Ensure horizontal and vertical spacing among shrubs and trees is maintained using the "Fuel Separation" method, the "Continuous Tree Canopy" method or a combination of both to achieve defensible space clearance requirements. - (2) In both the Fuel Separation and Continuous Tree Canopy methods, the DSI will ensure the following standards apply: - a.
 All dead and dying woody surface fuels and aerial fuels have been removed.
-Loose surface litter, normally consisting of fallen leaves or needles, twigs, bark, cones, and small branches, shall be permitted to a maximum depth of three inches (3 in.). - b.
-Annual grasses and forbs have been cut/trimmed down to a maximum height of four inches (4 in.). - c.
-Ensure all exposed wood piles have a minimum of ten feet (10 ft.) of clearance, down to bare mineral soil, in all directions.
+Loose surface litter, normally consisting of fallen leaves or needles, twigs, bark, cones, and small branches, shall be permitted to a maximum depth of three inches (3 in.). - Annual grasses and forbs have been cut/trimmed down to a maximum height of four inches (4 in.). - Ensure all exposed wood piles have a minimum of ten feet (10 ft.) of clearance, down to bare mineral soil, in all directions.